cdapio/cdap/cdap-docs/user-guide/source/tutorials/logistic.rst

 	:align: center
 	:class: bordered-image

-Name the "Stream" to "FraudStream" and specify the duration to be 10m.
+Name the "CDAP Stream" to "FraudStream" and specify the duration to be 10m.

-Add a "LogisticRegressionClassifier" to the canvas, followed by a "TPFSAvro" sink.
-Rename the "Stream" to "TestStream", "Wrangler" to "CreditTransform", "LogisiticRegressionClassifier" to "FraudClassifier", and "TPFSAvro" to "FraudSink."
+Add a "LogisticRegressionClassifier" to the canvas, followed by a "Avro Time Partitioned Dataset" sink.
+Rename "Wrangler" to "CreditTransform", "LogisiticRegressionClassifier" to "FraudClassifier", and "Avro Time Partitioned Dataset" to "FraudSink."

 In the "FraudClassifier" stage, set the `FileSet Name` to "LogisticRegressionModel" and `Prediction Field` to "Class".